boldflight/BibleConverter/test_EPUB/output/Job.md

 let my arm be broken off at the socket.
-[23] For the calamity from God was a terror to me, and by reason of his majesty I was powerless. or said to pure gold,
+[23] For the calamity from God was a terror to me, and by reason of his majesty I was powerless.

+[24] “If I have put my confidence in gold or said to pure gold,
 ‘You are my security!’
 [25] if I have rejoiced because of the extent of my wealth,